 What Is a Deed in Lieu of Foreclosure?

-- The lender will allow you to voluntarily deed back your property
+- They will allow you to voluntarily deed back your property

 In short, a deed in lieu of foreclosure is exactly what it sounds like.
 Instead of foreclosure, you agree to voluntarily deed your property to the lender.